 - Preheat the oven to 350 F. Prepare baking sheets lined with parchment paper.

-- Scoop out about 1 tbsp of cookie dough, from into balls and place them on the prepared parchment lined baking sheets, keeping 2 inches apart from each other.
+- Scoop out about 1 tbsp of cookie dough, form into balls and place them on the prepared parchment-lined baking sheets, keeping 2 inches apart from each other.
 Flatten the dough slightly and lightly press crushed/chopped candy canes on top.

 - Bake for 9-12 minutes or.

 - Remove from the oven and leave cookies on baking sheet for 2 minutes and transfer to a cooling rack to continue cooling.

 Regardless of the not-what-I-expected look of the cookies, they are still super yummy – soft and very chocolatey.
 I would definitely make this again and I will see what happens the second time around. 🙂